 Windows are openings that can be found in various architectural elements such as walls, doors, roofs, and vehicles.
-They allow light to enter a room and can also provide a source of ventilation and sound transmission.
+They allow light to enter a room and provide a source of ventilation and sound transmission.
 Modern windows are often constructed with a glazed or transparent material, such as glass or plastic, and are held in place by a sash and frame.
 The combination of these components is commonly referred to as a window, and they can come in many different shapes, sizes, and styles.

 Parts of a Window Diagram

 Window Parts Names

 The foundation of a window frame is known as the sill, which is positioned at the bottom of the frame.
 This horizontal strip is a crucial barrier against moisture, preventing rot and other damage to the building.

 In addition to its functional role, the sill also plays a decorative role, adding to the visual appeal of the window.
 It’s not uncommon to see potted plants or a stool resting on the exterior of the sill, which is typically angled slightly downwards to allow for proper water drainage.